wg21908/linux/docs/linux-kernel-development/DEV_ENV_SETUP.md

 ### Assumptions:
 - gdb, qemu, and busybox are installed on Linux from Scratch (LFS) host.
+- gdb install script is part of BLFS chapter 13
+- qemu install script is part of BLFS chapter 8
+- busybox install script is part of BLFS, w/in the config/scripts directory

 ### FYIs:
 - GDB is the C++ debugger